sinclairzx81/typebox/readme.md

 ### Extended Types

 TypeBox provides several extended types that can be used to produce schematics for common JavaScript constructs.
-These types cannot be used with standard JSON schema validators; but are useful to help frame schematics for RPC interfaces that may receive JSON validated data.
+These types can not be used with standard JSON schema validators; but are useful to help frame schematics for RPC interfaces that may receive JSON validated data.
 Extended types are prefixed with the `[Extended]` doc comment for convenience.

-The following lists the supported types
+The following table lists the supported types.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐